Aumann-/Text-based-Room-game/README.md

 Text-based-Room-game
 ====================

-Text game based off "You find yourself in a room."
-Unfinished
+Interactive text based game written in C++.
+Inspired by "You find yourself in a room.", meant to be a single-player puzzle game.
+Never finished.